Have you asked your employees to return to work? What was their response?

 Build in a social aspect of work.

 In the office, people gather around the coffee machine or the water cooler to take a break and socialize.
-Make sure that whatever technology you are using allows for that, and make sure that socializing still happens.
+Make sure that whatever technology you use allows for similar socialization.

-This ensures that everybody stays in the loop on what’s happening at the company.
+Good communication ensures everybody stays in the loop on what’s happening at the company.
 This can be accomplished through a weekly discussion thread where everybody gives on update on the work they are doing and their plans for the coming weeks.

 Avoid excess meetings.